mcdafydd/scini-cockpit/README.md

 ** NOTE: Be cautious if creating a docker network if it conflicts with the existing LAN IP space.
 It probably won't work at all. **

-The default docker-compose-dev.yml file can be used to match the network IP space used in production.
+The default `docker-compose.dev.yml` file can be used to match the network IP space used in production.
 We use a docker named network to specify the appropriate subnet/gateway interfaces.
 By default, on Linux, this will use the Docker libnetwork bridge driver.
 All containers will be on the same layer 2 network space, identically to how things run in production.
 This also ensures that certain features (like mqttclient broadcast UDP discovery) continue to work as expected.

 For more info on Docker networking, see https://github.com/docker/libnetwork/blob/master/docs/bridge.md.

-0. Ensure your existing local interface IP addresses are not using the same subnet/IPs specified in `docker-compose-dev.yml`
+0. Ensure your existing local interface IP addresses are not using the same subnet/IPs specified in `docker-compose.dev.yml`
-1. Edit `docker-compose-dev.yml` and ensure everything looks correct
+1. Edit `docker-compose.dev.yml` and ensure everything looks correct
 2. Create a "user-defined" scini network to match the compose file with `docker network create --gateway 192.168.2.1 --subnet 192.168.2.0/24 scini`
 3. Run `./start-dev.sh`
 4. Open a browser and visit http://localhost to reach the forward camera and cockpit
-5. Visit URL paths /rov/up-camera, /rov/down-camera, and /rov/forward-camera to see the other video streams (multi-camera feature still under development)
+5. Visit http://localhost:8200 - http://localhost:8204 to see the other video streams and supplemental control/telemetry interfaces
 6. Open a new terminal and get a shell in the container you want to change, for example:

 `docker exec -it $(docker ps |grep openrov | awk '{print $1}') /bin/bash`

 7. The container uses a docker named volume created by the compose file.
 You can see it with `docker volume ls`.
 The named volume allows changes made in the container to persist beyond its lifetime.
 8. To test your changes, either restart the entire stack by hitting <CTRL-C> in the docker-compose session, or in the second terminal execute `./stop-dev.sh` and then return to Step 3.
-If you just want to restart one service, you can also run `docker-compose -f docker-compose-dev.yml restart openrov`.
+If you just want to restart one service, you can also run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml restart openrov`.

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to containers other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **

 ## Using a Real Elphel Camera

-If you have an Elphel 353 camera on your local network, you may use it by changing the IP address in the `command:` line of the openrov service in `docker-compose-dev.yml`.
+If you have an Elphel 353 camera on your local network, you may use it by changing the IP address in the `command:` line of the openrov service in `docker-compose.dev.yml`.

+## Workflow for OpenROV Cockpit

+The primary service you will probably edit is the fork of openrov-cockpit, which serves as the interface between surface users and everything on the ROV.
+One way to quickly test changes during development is to:

+0. Clone a local copy of the repository from `https://github.com/mcdafydd/openrov-cockpit`.
+1. Checkout the `platform/scini-dev` branch (which should be up to date with the 'master' `platform/scini` branch.
+2. Follow the build steps for everything inside of /opt/openrov/cockpit specified in `openrov/Dockerfile`.
+This requires local copies of things like node v6.
+3. Add a bind mount volume inside of `docker-compose.dev.yml` that looks like:

+`- "/path/to/your/local/openrov-cockpit:/opt/openrov/cockpit"`

+4. Save your local edits and then restart the dev stack with `./stop-dev.sh && ./start-dev.sh`.

 ## Workflow for Other Mock Services

+** Still under development **

 If you find yourself wanting to edit one of the other services, for example serial-tester, here's one method to get you started:

 0. Get the dev environment started as described in the previous section.
-1. Stop the serial-tester container by executing `docker-compose -f docker-compose-dev.yml stop serial-fwd` from the scini-cockpit directory.
+1. Stop the serial-tester container by executing `docker-compose -f docker-compose.yml -f docker-compose.dev.yml stop serial-fwd` from the scini-cockpit directory.
-2. Restart the serial-fwd service with a shell using `docker-compose -f docker-compose-dev.yml run --entrypoint /bin/bash serial-fwd`
+2. Restart the serial-fwd service with a shell using `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run --entrypoint /bin/bash serial-fwd`
 3. For convenience, most of the mock containers include some basic debugging and editing tools like `lsof`, `tcpdump`, `vim`, etc.  Make some changes.
 4. Restart the service the same way as it is specified in `serial-tester/Dockerfile` by running `start.sh`.
-5. If you don't see any data, that could be because its dependent service `mqtt-fwd` also needs to be restarted. `docker-compose -f docker-compose-dev.yml restart mqtt-fwd`.
+5. If you don't see any data, that could be because its dependent service `mqtt-fwd` also needs to be restarted. `docker-compose -f docker-compose.yml -f docker-compose.dev.yml restart mqtt-fwd`.

 ## Debugging with Chrome DevTools